-If you apply for a graduate job then chances are you will need to attend an assessment centre.
+If you apply for a placement or a graduate job then chances are you will need to attend an assessment centre.
 To get it right make sure that you plan ahead: do your research, pick your outfit and decide how you are going to get there.
 On the day listen carefully, get involved and make sure everyone there knows your name.

 For many companies assessment centres are the last stage of the recruitment process and Enterprise is no exception.
 In fact, reaching this stage is an achievement in itself.
-Before that you would have had to have completed three steps in our interview process, including a comprehensive interview with one of our skilled recruiters.
+Before that, you would have had to have completed three steps in our interview process, including a comprehensive interview with one of our skilled recruiters.

 Here are a few key tips that will go a long way in ensuring you make the most of an Enterprise assessment centre: